7/7/22

 rogue elbow.
 Being aware of the dangers any

-sport, activity or hobby may have will help
+sport, activity or hobby may

 you have the knowledge to better protect